fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

   * Load streams into S3, Readshift, ElasticSearch
   * Near real-time (60ms)
   * Pay for the conversion and amount of data
+  * Can invoke lambda to transform info before storing
 * Stream are divided in ordered Shards / Partitions
 * Default retention 1 day, Up to 7 days
 * Ability to reprocess / replay data (go back in time)